alvarlagerlof/portfolio/content/experience/roboro.md

   end: "2016-11-01"
 ---

 I worked on an iOS and Android app for koda.nu as a collaboration between Roboro AB and Internetstiftelsen (Swedish Internet Foundation).
 Koda is a website teaching kids how to code using simplified JavaScript canvas APIs.
-The apps where published on Play store and App store and included offline syncing, authentication and a code editor.
+The apps were published on Play store and App store and included offline syncing, authentication and a code editor.